 The first step in germination is the expansion of the pollen grain by the absorption of liquid from the moist surface of the stigma and the protrusion of the intine through a germ pore.
 The small tubular structure which arises in this way then continues to elongate, making its way down the tissues of the stigma and style.
 Only the distal part of the tube has living cytoplasm, and as the nuclei pass forward callose plugs are left in the empty portions behind them.

-Most pollen grains are monosiphonous, i.e., only a single pollen tube emerges from each pollen grain; others, like those of the Malvaceae, Cucurbitaceae and Campanulaceae, are polysiphonous.
+Most pollen grains are monosiphonous, i.e., only a single pollen tube emerges from each pollen grain; others, like those of the Malvaceae, Cucurbitaceae, and Campanulaceae, are polysiphonous.
 In Amentiferae, the tube shows branches.

 Pollen grains may also germinate on other parts of the flower besides the stigma.
 In cleistogamous flowers, germination takes place within the anther loculi, and in Aeginetia indica even on the moist surface of the corolla tube.

-Frequently pollen grains germinate on a foreign stigma, i.e., stigma of a different species (see Eigsti, 1937; Sanz, 1945).
+Frequently pollen grains germinate on a foreign stigma, i.e., the stigma of a different species (see Eigsti, 1937; Sanz, 1945).
 If fertilization takes place, it results in the formation of interspecific and intergeneric hybrids.

-Course of pollen tube
+The course of pollen tube

 After the tube has emerged from the pollen grain, it makes its way between the stigmatic papillae into the tissues of the style.
 The latter is extremely variable in length.
-In some plants it is so short that the stigma is described as sessile, while in Zea mays the so-called “silk” may attain a length of 50 cm.
+In some plants, it is so short that the stigma is described as sessile, while in Zea mays the so-called “silk” may attain a length of 50 cm.

-Depending on the presence or absence of the transmitting tissue and on the extent of its development, styles have been classified into three main types called
+Depending on the presence or absence of the transmitting tissue and the extent of its development, styles have been classified into three main types called

 In this type, there is a wide stylar canal and the inner epidermis itself assumes the function of the nutrition and conduction of the pollen tube, as in the Papaveraceae, Aristolochiaceae, Ericaceae, and many monocotyledons.

-In this type the canal is surrounded by a rudimentary transmitting tissue of two or three layers of glandular cells, as in several members of the Cactaceae.
+In this type, the canal is surrounded by a rudimentary transmitting tissue of two or three layers of glandular cells, as in several members of the Cactaceae.

 In this type, illustrated by Datura and Gossypium, there is no open channel but instead a solid core of elongated and richly protoplasmic cells through which the pollen tube grows downward in order to reach the ovary.

-Entry of pollen tube into ovule
+Entry of pollen tube into the ovule

 - Porogamy: Through the micropyle